-Whether you're moving into a brand new home and looking for a trusted, local home comfort services provider, or the new home you've just moved into is already serviced by Petro, we have the equipment, support and helpful advice you need to make your
+Whether you're moving into a brand new home and looking for a trusted, local home comfort services provider, or the new home you've just moved into is already serviced by Petro, we have the equipment, support and helpful advice you need to make your move go smoothly.

 Find out why your neighbors warm up with Petro.
 Welcome us into your home and take advantage of our special offers for new homeowners.
-Contact your local representative and find out more here>
+Contact your local representative and find out more here

 By providing the previous owner's home comfort needs we know your heating and/or air conditioning requirements better than any other provider.
 That's why it makes sense to keep warming up with Petro.
 Keep us in the family and contact us today!